Black Women and Uterine Fibroids

 Myomectomies, which is the surgical removal of the fibroids, can be done either laparoscopically or through an incision in the lower abdomen.
 Minimally invasive surgeries, including the laparoscopic procedure, are usually not as effective if there are many fibroids.
 Because this is often the case for Black women, your physician may suggest a myomectomy through an incision.

-When done laparoscopically, this procedure warrants 0-1 days in the hospital but if done through a larger abdominal incision, the patient is usually in the hospital from 1-3 days.
-Myomectomy can preserve fertility but carries the additional risk of recurrence.
+When done laparoscopically, the patient may go home the same day or the next day, but if done through a larger abdominal incision, the patient is usually in the hospital from one to three days.
+Myomectomy can preserve fertility but carries the risk of recurrence.

 Myolysis uses a heat source to cauterize (or burn) the blood supply to the fibroids using laparoscopic surgery.
 Without a blood supply, the fibroids will shrink.
 Myolysis is not recommended for women who hope to get pregnant in the future.